-- 1. Is prohibited from using, possessing, selling, purchasing, manufacturing, distributing, or transferring alcoholic beverages and/or controlled substances and/or other performance impairing substances while on duty and/or on Badger property; and, - 2.
-Is prohibited from being on Badger property and/or reporting to work or performing work with a measurable amount of alcohol and/or controlled substance and/or performance impairing substance in his/her system; and, - 3.
-Is prohibited from the consumption of alcohol within four hours of the employee's scheduled time to report for work, or within eight hours following an accident or until the employee takes a post-accident alcohol test, whichever occurs first; and, - 4.
-Is required to submit to an alcohol and/or drug test when directed by the Badger; and, - 5.
-Is prohibited from tampering (adulteration and/or substitution) or attempting to tamper with any alcohol and/or drug test and/or interfering with the testing/collection process; and, - 6.
-Is required to notify his/her supervisor immediately of any conviction for a drug or alcohol related crime; and, - 7.
-Is responsible for informing his/her physician when being prescribed medication(s) that he/she is covered under the terms of this Policy to determine if the prescribed medications can be used safely for performing the job functions for the Badger.
-The employee shall only use medically authorized drugs by their physician and/or over-the-counter medications in a manner which will not impair job performance; and, - 8.
-Shall promptly report to his/her supervisor whenever he/she is prescribed and/or uses an over-the-counter medication that might cause job performance impairment.
+- Is prohibited from using, possessing, selling, purchasing, manufacturing, distributing, or transferring alcoholic beverages and/or controlled substances and/or other performance impairing substances while on duty and/or on Badger property; - Is prohibited from being on Badger property and/or reporting to work or performing work with a measurable amount of alcohol and/or controlled substance and/or performance impairing substance in his/her system; - Is prohibited from the consumption of alcohol within four hours of the employee's scheduled time to report for work, or within eight hours following an accident or until the employee takes a post-accident alcohol test, whichever occurs first; - Is required to submit to an alcohol and/or drug test when directed by Badger; - Is prohibited from tampering (adulteration and/or substitution) or attempting to tamper with any alcohol and/or drug test and/or interfering with the testing/collection process; - Is required to notify his/her supervisor immediately of any conviction for a drug or alcohol related crime; - Is responsible for informing his/her physician when being prescribed medication(s) that he/she is covered under the terms of this policy to determine if the prescribed medications can be used safely for performing the job functions for Badger.
+The employee shall only use medically authorized drugs prescribed by their physician and/or over-the-counter medications in a manner which will not impair job performance; AND,

+• Shall promptly report to his/her supervisor whenever he/she is prescribed and/or uses an over-the-counter medication that might cause job performance impairment, which includes any prescription for medical use of cannabis.

-Searches of employees and their personal effects, desks, work areas, lockers, and vehicles (while on Badger property) may be conducted at such times and places as necessary to determine compliance with this Policy.
+Searches of employees and their personal effects, desks, work areas, lockers, and vehicles (while on Badger property) may be conducted at such times and places as necessary to determine compliance with this policy.

-Violation of this Policy shall result in disciplinary action, up to and including termination, even for a first offense.
+Violation of this policy shall result in disciplinary action, up to and including termination, even for a first offense.

-This testing program will be conducted in accordance with the standards of the U.S. Department of Transportation (DOT), 49 CFR Part 40, PROCEDURES FOR TRANSPORTATION WORKPLACE
+The testing program set out in this policy will be conducted in accordance with the standards of the U.S. Department of Transportation (DOT), 49 CFR Part 40, PROCEDURES FOR TRANSPORTATION WORKPLACE

-DRUG AND ALCOHOL TESTING PROGRAMS except when those standards are in conflict with this Policy or when not applicable to a non-DOT testing program (example: custody and control form used for specimen collection).
-49 CFR Part 40 procedures, which will be applied to this testing program, include, but are not limited to, use of a specimen collection/alcohol testing site with trained Employee, split specimen collection, use of a laboratory certified by the Department of Health and Human Services (DHHS or HHS), and use of a Medical Review Officer (MRO) to investigate laboratory positives.
+DRUG AND ALCOHOL TESTING PROGRAMS except when those standards are in conflict with this policy or when not applicable to a non-DOT testing program (example: custody and control form used for specimen collection).
+49 CFR Part 40 procedures, which will be applied to this testing program, include, but are not limited to, use of a specimen collection/alcohol testing site with trained employee, split specimen collection, use of a laboratory certified by the Department of Health and Human Services (DHHS or HHS), and use of a Medical Review Officer (MRO) to investigate laboratory positives.

-Badger has adopted the following Policy regarding controlled substance use and alcohol misuse.
-Each Badger employee shall read the Policy and must sign the EMPLOYEE ACKNOWLEDGEMENT RECEIPT and agree to comply with the terms of the Controlled Substance Use & Alcohol Misuse Policy as a condition of continued employment.
+Compliance with the terms of the Controlled Substance Use & Alcohol Misuse Policy is a condition of continued employment.

-Badger will implement and meet all other federal regulated program such as FMCSA, PHMSA and Non-regulated for exposed/safety sensitive employees provide copies of such programs to exposed employees per regulatory requirement.
+Badger will implement and meet all other federally regulated programs such as FMCSA, PHMSA and non-regulated for exposed/safety sensitive employees and will provide copies of such programs to exposed employees per regulatory requirement.